kkeri/tmtheme-to-json/README.md

 # tmtheme-to-json

-Converts a `.tmTheme` file to an equivalent JSON representation to be used with Visual Studio Code.
+Converts a `.tmTheme` file into an equivalent JSON representation to be used with Visual Studio Code.

-*Note: if all you want is to use a theme with VS Code, you don't need to convert it.
-VS Code can consume a `.tmTheme` file directly.
-Althought you may find it easier to edit your theme in JSON format.*
+*If all you want is to use a theme with VS Code, you don't need to convert it.
+VS Code can consume `.tmTheme` files directly, although you may find it easier to edit your theme in JSON format.*

 All optional and custom properties are preserved during conversion.
 The theme is not validated by the tool.
-Check your theme file if it doesn't function as expected.
+Please check the theme file if it doesn't function as expected.

 ## Installation